Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 Februari 2025 23.29.34 UTC
+- WIB: Jumat, 7 Februari 2025 00.24.02 UTC
-- WITA: Jumat, 7 Februari 2025 00.29.34 UTC
+- WITA: Jumat, 7 Februari 2025 01.24.02 UTC
-- WIT: Jumat, 7 Februari 2025 01.29.34 UTC
+- WIT: Jumat, 7 Februari 2025 02.24.02 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: friendship
+Kategori: inspirational